Discovery writing

 The structure exists.
 It just needs to be surfaced.
 Reverse outlining is one of the most effective techniques for doing exactly that: building an outline from a completed draft rather than before it.

 If you're a discovery writer staring at a finished draft, the difficulty isn't a character flaw or a consequence of working without a plan.
 It's a specific problem: you have a structure, and no document that describes it.
-The manuscript is the only map, and it's eighty thousand words long.
-The work now is to surface what's already there — to build, retroactively, the outline you didn't write in advance.
-That process is called reverse outlining, and it's one of the most useful things a discovery writer can do after finishing a draft.
+Reverse outlining is how you build one retroactively — making visible the structure you built while moving too fast to see it.
 If you didn't make it to the end — if the draft stalled somewhere in the middle — that's a different problem, and it has its own fix.